codmanidemudia/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6. Write a script that displays the third line of the file iacta.
 7. It is a good file that cuts iron without making a noise
 8. Save current state of directory
+9. write a script that duplicate the line line of a file iacta